EUPHORBIA HIRTA LINN – AN INVASIVE PLANT: A REVIEW OF ITS TRADITIONAL USES, PHYTOCHEMISTRY AND PHARMACOLOGICAL PROPERTIESHTML Full Text

-- Rahman MS, Rana S and Islam AA: Antithrombotic and anti-inflammatory activities of leaf methanolic extract of Euphorbia hirta International Journal of Complementary and Alternative Medicine 2019; 12(4): 154-62.
+- Rahman MS, Rana S and Islam AA: Antithrombotic and anti-inflammatory activities of leaf methanolic extract of Euphorbia hirta International Journal of Comp and Alternative Medi 2019; 12(4): 154-62.

 - Mekam PN, Martini S, Nguefack J, Tagliazucchi D and Stefani E: Phenolic compounds profile of water and ethanol extracts of Euphorbia hirta leaves showing antioxidant and antifungal properties.
 South African Journal of Botany 2019; 1(1): 319-32.

 - Vadalia JM, Sanandia J and Sheth N. Comparative quantitative phytochemical and HPTLC analysis of two Euphorbiaceae family plants under the name Dugdhika.
-Journal of Planar Chromatography–Modern TLC 2020; 33(5): 473-9.
+J of Planar Chromatogr Modern TLC 2020; 33(5): 473-9.

 - Haleshappa R, Keshamma E, Girija CR, Thanmayi M, Nagesh CG, Lubna Fahmeen, GH, Lavanya M and Patil JS: Phytochemical study and antioxidant properties of ethanolic extracts of Euphorbia milii.
 Asian Journal of Biological Sciences 2020; 13: 77-82.